getlost01/VotingManagmentSystem/README.md

 3) Place the project file in the root directory of your server
 4) Navigate to the root directory for submitting feedback and "/admin" for viewing feedback
 5) Default username: admin@admin.com , password: admin
+6) All data of MYSql have been displayed on /admin/mainpage.php

 ## Preview
 <img width="500" src="https://iili.io/HBiVtA7.md.png" alt="HBiVtA7.md.png" border="0">